-Diversification can help reduce some investment risk.
-It cannot guarantee profit or protect against loss in a declining market.
+Investment Risk: Diversification can help reduce some investment risk.
+It cannot guarantee profit, or fully protect in a down market.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.

 If you invest in Exchange Traded Funds (ETFs) through SoFi Invest (either by buying them yourself or via investing in SoFi Invest’s automated investments, formerly SoFi Wealth), these funds will have their own management fees.
 These fees are not paid directly by you, but rather by the fund itself. these fees do reduce the fund’s returns.
 Check out each fund’s prospectus for details.
 SoFi Invest does not receive sales commissions, 12b-1 fees, or other fees from ETFs for investing such funds on behalf of advisory clients, though if SoFi Invest creates its own funds, it could earn management fees there.